 2014 and 2015 also saw the rise of the messenger platforms, both in enterprise and in our everyday lives, and I expect 2016 to see the rise of new app stores within them.

 With this trend, I also expect to see more funding for companies that are building products within the messenger, as the messenger becomes a new distribution channel.

 Slack has quickly become the messenger platform of choice in the workplace and Facebook has deliberately built Facebook Messenger to be closer to an operating system and an app store than a pure messenger, like Facebook-owned Whatsapp.

-What is increadible is that by building apps on top of Facebook Messenger or WeChat, for example, developers can reach audiences of 700 million and 650 million monthly active users, respectively.
+What is incredible is that by building apps on top of Facebook Messenger or WeChat, for example, developers can reach audiences of 700 million and 650 million monthly active users, respectively.

-This means there is a lot of opportunity to grow large businesses by developing apps tailored to what users need in a very specific messenger setting.
+This means there is a lot of opportunities to grow large businesses by developing apps tailored to what users need in a very specific messenger setting.